Psychedelic/cover-docs/docs/check-status/getting-started.md

 {{{instructions on how to fetch the data}}}

+## View a Canister's Entry/Build History

+{{{instructions with an example call to compare the data we get from Cover to the data of the live canister on the mainner}}}

-## Compare Data & Verify a Canister's Verification Status
+## Compare &  Verify a Canister's Verification Status

 {{{instructions with an example call to compare the data we get from Cover to the data of the live canister on the mainner}}}